Large unique Shipibo vessel

 £180.00

-European studio pottery sculptural dish
+European studio pottery bowl

 Duo of European studio pottery vases